THE DOVER WAR MEMORIAL PROJECT

 Fisher, H. C.

-Herbert Charles Fisher was born on 13th August 1898.
-He had ten years service and was in the Merchant Navy, working as a Chief Engineer Officer.
-He was lost with the Cable Ship Alert on 24th February 1945, when he was 46.
-He is buried at Oye-Plage Communal Cemetery, row 5, grave 18, fhaving been washed ashore dead, probably from exposure, on a raft from the Alert.
+Herbert had ten years service in the Merchant Navy, working as a Chief Engineer Officer.
+He was lost with the Cable Ship Alert on 24 February 1945, when he was 46.
+He is buried at Oye-Plage Communal Cemetery, France.
+Row 5, Grave 18, having been washed ashore dead, probably from exposure, on a raft from the Alert.

 Fittall, R. E.

 Ronald Ernest Fittall, 1897158, was the son of Edwin James and Kate Fittall, from Martin in Kent.
-He was an Air Gunner Sergeant in the RAFVR, serving in the 463 RAAF Squadron.
+He was an Air Gunner Sergeant in the RAFVR, serving in the 463 RAAF Squadron

-The raid was carried out by 123 Lancasters of which 8 were lost including DV280.
-The raid was moderately successful, causing a 20% loss in production at the oil plant.
+The raid was carried out by 123 Lancaster's of which 8 were lost including DV280.
+The raid was moderately successful, causing a 20% loss in production at the oil plant

 The crew were: